hamshine2025/web/replit.md

 Preferred communication style: Simple, everyday language.
 Brand Color: #007a37 (green) - Updated color scheme from blue to green across the entire website.
-UI Design: Day-to-night transition effect - Background gradually transitions from sunrise/morning colors at the top to deep night colors at the bottom as user scrolls through the website.
+UI Design: Modern redesigned interface with day-to-night transition effect (sunset phase removed).
+Features a dedicated header section, modern product grid with cards, and improved visual hierarchy.
+Background transitions from sunrise to morning to afternoon to night.

 ## System Architecture